Where can Division of Marine Fisheries licenses be purchased?

 How do I replace a lost commercial fishing license?

-You can apply for a replacement at any Division of Marine Fisheries' license office and you will be charged a replacement fee.
+You can apply for a replacement at most Division of Marine Fisheries' offices and you will be charged a replacement fee.

 Who is eligible to purchase a Standard or Retired Commercial Fishing License?